LeVarga/iRclone/rclone/docs/content/cache.md

 completely disabled and files will be uploaded directly to the cloud provider

+Properties:

 - Config:      tmp_upload_path
 - Env Var:     RCLONE_CACHE_TMP_UPLOAD_PATH
 - Type:        string
-- Default:     ""
+- Required:    false

 #### --cache-tmp-wait-time

-How long should files be stored in local cache before being uploaded
+How long should files be stored in local cache before being uploaded.

 This is the duration that a file must wait in the temporary location _cache-tmp-upload-path_ before it is selected for upload.

 Note that only one file is uploaded at a time and it can take longer to start the upload if a queue formed for this purpose.

+Properties:

 - Config:      tmp_wait_time
 - Env Var:     RCLONE_CACHE_TMP_WAIT_TIME